Claimed

 About Meta House

-Meta House is a nonprofit organization based in Milwaukee, Wisconsin, that provides comprehensive substance abuse treatment services for women and women with children.
-Their programs focus on helping women overcome addiction and rebuild their lives through therapy, counseling, education, and support services.
+Meta House is a 501c3 nonprofit organization in Milwaukee, Wisconsin, that provides substance use disorder (SUD) and co-occurring mental health treatment services to women and children.

 Read More